profoundhub/New-FCC-2018/3-Javascript Algorithms And Data Structures/2-ES6/3-Compare Scopes of the var and let Keywords.md

-# 3-Compare Scopes of the var and let Keywords
+# Compare Scopes of the var and let Keywords